Carolina Oral History Teaching Fellows Program

 - discussion regarding how diverse voices from the past can reshape the way we understand and teach about civil rights today

-Educators who are chosen as a UNC Oral History Teaching Fellow will receive:
+Educators who are chosen as a Carolina Oral History Teaching Fellow will receive:

 - 4.0 CEUs